-North Carolina's Temporary Assistance for Needy Families (TANF) program, called Work First, is based on the premise that parents have a responsibility to support themselves and their children.
-Through Work First, parents can get short-term training and other services to help them become employed and self-sufficient, but the responsibility is theirs.
+The Temporary Assistance for Needy Families (TANF) program, called Work First, is based on the premise that parents have a responsibility to support themselves and their children.
+Through Work First, parents get training and other services to help them become employed and self-sufficient, but the responsibility is theirs.

-The Employment Services Social Worker coaches the participant to "win the race" toward self-sufficiency, Participant may be involved in the following:
+The employment services social worker coaches the participant to "win the race" toward self-sufficiency.
+Participants may be involved in the following:

-- Engage in training and activities to obtain employment
+- Engage in short-term training and activities to obtain employment

 - Weekly job search with ESC consultant